jschreuder/Middle/README.rst

    the interfaces are part of this framework's API.

 3. *Do I have to use Twig, Symfony's router or Zend's Session library?*
-   No, but the only batteries included implement their API's based on those packages.
+   No, but there are only some batteries included.
+The ones provided are implemented using those packages.
 You can replace those pretty easily by implementing the Routing or Session interfaces using another library.

-4. *Why not use the decorator pattern for the application like StackPHP?*
-   I did originally.
-But I want this framework to work with PSR-15 in the future.
-So I copy-pasted the current state of that proposal and intend to replace those interfaces completely with the PSR once accepted.